fustyles/fuClaw/README.md

 ## Summary

-fuClaw demonstrates one thing clearly: **a complete AI Agent does not require a cloud server**.
+fuClaw demonstrates one thing clearly: a complete AI Agent does not require a cloud server.

 Running on a bare-metal embedded board with no OS and kilobytes of addressable memory, fuClaw implements a full Agent Loop — perception, reasoning, tool execution, and persistent memory — entirely on-device.
 Latency is bounded by the network, not the hardware.

-The core architectural insight is **replacing native function calling with prompt engineering**: a strict JSON schema constrains LLM output, which the firmware layer validates and executes.
+The core architectural insight is replacing native function calling with prompt engineering: a strict JSON schema constrains LLM output, which the firmware layer validates and executes.
 No vendor-specific API extensions.
 The reasoning engine is fully portable across LLM providers.

-If you are looking for an **edge AI Agent framework that works out of the box and scales with your ambitions** — whether for smart home automation, industrial monitoring, or a personal AI assistant device — fuClaw's architecture and dual-mode example code provide a rare production-ready reference in the embedded AIoT space.
-Adapting it to a new scenario requires only editing `soul.md` and `device.md`; the core architecture needs no redesign.
+**fuClaw is a working reference implementation, not a production-optimized product.** It is designed to demonstrate what is architecturally possible on constrained embedded hardware — and to give you a complete, running starting point rather than a blank page.
+The dual-mode example code (Telegram and MQTT) covers the full agent loop end-to-end, and adapting it to a new scenario requires only editing `soul.md` and `device.md`; the core architecture needs no redesign.

+That said, deploying fuClaw in a cost-sensitive or high-frequency environment requires careful consideration of the token economics described in [Section 14](#14-concerns--known-limitations).
+Every interaction currently sends the full system prompt and the complete conversation history to the Gemini API.
+For occasional personal use or a low-traffic prototype, the cost is negligible.
+For a device that processes dozens of interactions per day over many months, or for any deployment where the Gemini API free tier is exhausted, the cumulative token spend warrants attention before going live.

+The optimizations that would bring token usage under control — prompt-tier routing, history windowing, local keyword pre-filtering — are straightforward extensions of the existing architecture.
+They are left as deliberate next steps rather than included in the baseline, so that the reference implementation remains readable and the design intent remains clear.

+If you are evaluating fuClaw as a foundation for a larger project, treat Section 14 as a checklist of what to address before scaling up.
+The architecture is sound; the cost profile simply needs to be matched to your usage pattern.

 ---